UltraFly/carworld/readme.txt

 TODO
--use SDL_image for image loading (+don't hardcode path to road texture) -use SDL opengl extention querying
+-don't hardcode path to road texture
 -use SDL for networked game
 -sound (with openal)
 -clean up file formats (use 3ds?)+make a better terrain editor (with Qt)...